 - Simple energy-saving technologies such as draught-proofing can quickly repay the initial investment required.

 - Similar benefits can be realised through better use of water and water-saving technologies.
+For example, collecting and using rain water to flush toilets.

 - Arrange your workspace to make the best use of natural light.